foulboness/moodspace-studio/README.md

 > A minimalist visual workspace for collecting, arranging, and exploring ideas.

-**A frontend-only moodboard studio designed for creatives, designers, photographers, students, and anyone who wants to turn scattered inspiration into organized visual collections.
+** A frontend-only moodboard studio designed for creatives, designers, photographers, students, and anyone who wants to turn scattered inspiration into organized visual collections.

 Create moodboards using images, colors, text, notes, and links — then arrange everything freely on a visual canvas.

 ---

-## ✦ Features
+## Features

 * **Visual Canvas** — Arrange and position content freely
 * **Image Collections** — Add images and create visual references